Your first online course launch plan [evergreen launch]

 Step #4: Write your nurture emails

-Your nurture emails are designed to build a relationship with your leads, giving them value and building "know, like and trust".
+Your nurture emails are designed to build a relationship with your leads, giving them value and building “know, like and trust” throughout your course launch.

 Key actions:

-Set up the email sequence - Organise your emails into a sequence using your email marketing platform.
+3. Set up the email sequence - Organise your course launch emails into a sequence using your email marketing platform.
 Schedule them at regular intervals—no gaps larger than 1-3 days.

 Best practices: